Chapter 56: Wrongfully Accused

 Delilah’s advance on me was abruptly halted, as she was dragged backwards kicking and screaming.
 She turned and uttered a counter spell consolidating their expelled energy in her hands and using it to whip them.
 I watched in shock and dismay as she cracked the lambent lash and it tore at the arms they threw up to shield their faces.
 She found their threats and pleas amusing.
 Delilah whipped them mercilessly, laughing and uttering imprecations over their disloyalty.

 Fed up, Carrie unleashed all of the energetic force she could muster.
 Unprepared for the frontal assault, Delilah was blasted backwards across the room.
 There was a sickening crunch, as the pointed corner of my dresser pierced the back of her head.
+Impaled, she hung there in wide eyed shock, chin to chest with her legs bent.
 We all froze, staring fixedly at her body jumping and twitching like some obscene marionette, until her death throes dislodged her body.
 It dropped to the floor in a heap and still, none of us moved.
 I heard Plum at the foot of the stairs, exclaiming over Kimberly and asking her if she was okay.
 Then, she came charging up the steps and burst into the room.

 “Are you all okay?
 I came in from the patio to get something to drink and I heard all of the commotion.
 What happened?”